campworkcoeman/campworkcoeman.org/get-involved/campmasters.md

 function of the Campmaster is to be a friendly and supportive addition to the Weekend Camp Staff.

-All Campmasters are a resource to the Camp Ranger.
+All Campmasters are a resource to the Camp and Council staff.
 Meetings are scheduled to evaluate its program, make scheduling assignments, and arrange for the training of any new members.
 All Campmasters must have a record of demonstrated ability to get along with people, to lead, and to act in an emergency.